Design and Analysis Considerations for Causal Inference under Two-Phase Sampling in Observational Studies: Estimation

 \end{definition}

-The fifth estimating equation estimates $E[\Psi_F(O_1; \hat\theta^{\text{enr}}_w, \hat\eta) \mid S]$ using an appropriate parametric model $g(S; \theta_w, \gamma)$.
-In particular, when $S$ is discrete with finite support, it can be estimated nonparametrically and efficiently by employing a saturated model.
-In calculating the estimator, we separate the target parameter from $\Psi_F$ and estimate the components that are directly identifiable from the data, then substitute these estimates into the main estimating equation to obtain $\hat E[\Psi_F \mid S]$.
-For further details, see Appendix \ref{sec:closed}.
+The fifth estimating equation is used to estimate $E[m_F(Z; \hat\theta^{\mathrm{enr}}_h, \hat\eta) \mid S]$ via a suitable parametric model $g(S; \theta_h, \gamma)$.
+In particular, when $S$ is discrete with finite support, this conditional expectation can be estimated nonparametrically and efficiently using a saturated model. {\colr Since $m_F$ is linear in $\theta_h$, the $\theta_h$-dependent part of $g$ can be separated out analytically, and each remaining component is estimated via $\gamma$ from the observed data without $\theta_h$ entering as a free parameter; see Appendix~\ref{sec:closed} for explicit expressions.}

-As in the previous section, we consider two forms of $\Psi_F$: the IPTW and DR estimators.
+As in the previous section, we consider two forms of $m_F$: the IPTW and DR estimators.
 In what follows, we refer to the enriched IPTW estimator as the EIW estimator and the enriched DR estimator as the EDR estimator.
-Since $q(S)$ is known we have
+Since $q(S)$ is known, we have {\colr

-and the unbiasedness of the estimating equation in the population holds in the same way as $\Psi_F$ under the fully observed setting.
-Specifically, when $\Psi_F^{\text{dr}}$ is used, double robustness is attained if the weight function $w_e$ is linear in $e$; on the other hand, when $w_e$ is nonlinear or when $\Psi_F^{\text{iptw}}$ is used, consistency of the estimated propensity score is always required.
+} for any values of $(\tilde\theta_h,\tilde\eta)$, and the unbiasedness of the estimating equation in the population holds in the same way as $m_F$ under the fully observed setting.
+Specifically, when $m_F^{\text{dr}}$ is used, double robustness is attained if the weight function $h$ is linear in its scalar argument; on the other hand, when $h$ is nonlinear or when $m_F^{\text{iptw}}$ is used, consistency of the estimated propensity score is always required.

-Before presenting the RAL representation and asymptotic distribution of the enriched estimator, we assume, for simplicity, that the model $g$ is always correctly specified.
-This assumption is consistent with many practical applications of two-phase sampling, where $S$ typically has a finite and discrete support. \begin{lemma} When $g$ is a correctly-specified parametric model, the corresponding components of the Jacobian,
+Before presenting the RAL representation and asymptotic distribution of the enriched estimator, we assume for simplicity that the model $g$ is correctly specified.
+This holds exactly when $S$ is discrete with finite support, the common case in stratified two-phase designs. \begin{lemma} When $g$ is a correctly-specified parametric model, the corresponding components of the Jacobian,